samwillis/x-style/readme.md

 and maintainable code.

-However, increasingly these frameworks are implementing more and more css as classes, creating a domain specific language shoe horned into the css class system that is not easy to understand.
+However, increasingly these frameworks are implementing more and more css as classes, creating a domain specific language shoehorned into the css class system that is not easy to understand.
 The aim of x-style is to allow this locality of behaviour, but by using native css syntax.
 Additionally these toolkits require separate tooling or build steps, neither of which are needed with x-style.